Texas vs. Texas Tech NCAA Football Odds, Plays and Insights | September 25, 2021

 - Texas Tech has covered the spread two times this year.

-- Texas Tech's games this season have eclipsed the over/under one time in three opportunities (33.3%).
+- Texas Tech's games this season have gone over the total in one out of three opportunities (33.3%).

-- Texas Tech is 2-1 against the spread and 3-0 overall when the team scores more than 19.3 points.
+- Texas Tech is 2-1 against the spread and 3-0 overall when the team notches more than 19.3 points.

-- The Red Raiders rack up 441 yards per game, 70 more yards than the 371 the Longhorns allow.
+- The Red Raiders rack up 70 more yards per game (441) than the Longhorns give up per matchup (371).

-- This year the Red Raiders have turned the ball over six times, three more than the Longhorns' takeaways (3).
+- The Red Raiders have turned the ball over three more times (6 total) than the Longhorns have forced a turnover (3) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.